You've probably heard or seen our new slogan, "Telling West Virginia's Story."

 Telling West Virginia’s Story – these spots highlight our staff’s commitment to our mission.

 Education – from Ready to Learn to the new PBS Learning Media website, TV Programming is helping to lead the way in education, and help us adapt our previous efforts (such as the highly-successful Chalkwaves program) to new technologies.

 Master control reorganization – We are reorganizing the department and cross-training personnel to maximize efficiencies and avoid layoffs through inter-departmental transfers.
 This will result in a reduction of the TV Programming staff (excluding Ready to Learn and a custodian) from 17 to 13. (with ENGINEERING)

-The Interconnect – Dale Malcolm and others are trying to lease a fiber pipeline that would connect all three stations.
+The Interconnect – Dale Malcomb and others are trying to lease a fiber pipeline that would connect all three stations.
 The goal is to allow for safer, cheaper, faster transfers of everything for TV and Digital. (with ENGINEERING and DIGITAL)